The best startup pitch deck ever built

 Yes.
 For one thing, investors are busy.
 Ain't nobody got time for a 40-slide deck.

-More importantly, this 8-slide deck says everything that needs to be said: you got a strong team, you're solving a clear problem, you've got validation in a large market, and smart people are willing to fund you.
+More importantly, this 13-slide deck says everything that needs to be said: strong team, clear problem, proven traction, large market, and smart people willing to fund you.
 Wanna get in?
 Here's the contact info.
-That's it.

 A pitch deck is not supposed to explain everything about your business.
-Instead, it's supposed to generate desire and interest, while being informative enough so the investor can qualify the opportunity, pass if it's a wring fit, and save time for both sides.
+Instead, it's supposed to generate desire, while being informative enough so the investor can qualify the opportunity, pass if it's a wrong fit, and save time for both sides.

 As Saint-Exupery said "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."